FinweLtd/doc-livesync-all/docs/articles/resolution.md

 Digital cameras produce raster images.
 360-degree photos and video frames make no exception.
 Sometimes a 360-degree image is *rendered* from a mathematical model (such as a CAD model of a building) using a virtual camera.
-Even if the model uses vector graphics internally, the concept of resolution applies to the rasterized output file (compare to an SVG image rasterized to JPG).
+Even if the model uses vector graphics internally, the concept of resolution applies to the rasterized output file (similar to SVG rasterized to JPG).

 To be specific, in this article we mostly discuss *pixel resolution* ie. the pixel count in the image, not *spatial resolution* (how closely lines can be resolved in an image - for example from